 Appealing an Education Health and Care Plan or a Statement of Special Educational NeedsBullyingClaiming against disability discrimination in schoolsComplaints against children’s servicesComplaints to schoolsContactDeclaration of parentageEnforcement of an Order for contact or residenceSEN Needs Assessments & Education, Health and Care PlansParental responsibilityRemoval from JurisdictionResidenceSchool admission appealsSchool exclusionSpecial Guardianship OrderVariation and discharge of an order for contact or residenceIf you have any issues accessing your How to Guide following purchase, then please contact the team - firstname.lastname@example.org who will be able to assist you.

 Please complete all relevant boxes on the contact form to ensure we provide you with the correct information.
 We strongly recommend providing as much relevant information as possible.
 We aim to respond to your message within 5 working days of receipt.
 Please note our working days are Monday to Friday.
+During the Christmas break our 5 working days start from our first day back in the office.
 If we suspect there are safeguarding concerns we may attempt to contact you on the phone number provided to seek further details.
-For more information please visit our terms and conditions If we cannot assist due to the matter being outside of our scope, we will email and state why we cannot…
+For more information please visit our terms and conditions If we cannot…